 At Mater Private Network our priority at all times is to protect the health, safety and well-being of our patients and staff.
-We do this by strict adherence to infection prevention & control evidence-based practices which are in line with national guidelines.

 In order to play videos on this website you must accept the use miscellaneous cookies.